MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 * `fFindNext` Indicates whether the selection should move to the next instance the find text, true advances the selection and false does not.

-* `fForward` Indicates the direction the selection should me, true moves forward and false moves backwards
+* `fForward` Indicates the direction the selection should me, true moves forward and false moves backwards.

 #### DualEngineForceClose